-The fragility of the environment, disease and the ongoing impact of introduced species in Australia have left a number of unique endemic animals on the endangered species list.
-DWF supports research, habitat conservation and education for wildlife such as; Koalas, Bilbies, Tree Kangaroos, Wombats, Tasmanian Devils, Frogs and Bristlebirds.
+We are known internationally for the protection and conservation of native Australian endangered species.
+The fragility of the environment, disease and ongoing impact of introduced species in Australia have left a number of unique endemic animals on the endangered species list.
+DWF supports research, habitat conservation and education for wildlife, such as koalas, bilbies and tree kangaroos.

 Dreamworld Wildlife Foundation LTD

-Charitable Fundraising Authority: CFN/22016
+Charitable Fundraising Authority: 22016

-CAN: 150 274 463
+ACN: 150 274 463